AidenJam553/Fit5032-assignment-healthyandfitnessWebsite/README.md

 - Admin can only login locally (email + password), Google login is not supported
 - Admin users are automatically redirected to `/admin` after login
 - Regular users are redirected to `/`
+- **IMPORTANT**: Change the admin credentials in production by setting ADMIN_EMAIL and ADMIN_PASSWORD environment variables